Texas Palafox

 Maintenance

 Attractive addition to butterfly gardens along the coast.
 Spent flowers and stems can be trimmed back to the ground in the winter or left for wildlife habitat.
-Native habitat: dry sandhill grass and shrublands.
-Propagation: seed.
+Native habitat: dry sandhill grass, shrublands.

 Blooms April-October.
 Can grow as an annual or perennial depending on the region.
 Leaves are alternate with three-inch lanceolate blades.
 There are no ray flowers and disk flowers are clustered on to small flower heads.
 Flower heads are smaller than those of Showy Palafoxia (Palafoxia hookeriana).
 The fruit is a cypsela: dry, one-seeded with silky threads attached.